dna-errors/dna-errors.github.io/eight-horses.md

 small home computer, "Apple I".
 It is in many ways different, particularly because member roles were quit distinct - Steve W. was hardware guru, while Steve J. besides excellent business and management skills was always influential in shaping out requirements for company products.

+<h2 class="section-heading">Conclusion</h2>

+One of "Parkinson's Laws" states that "boss on every level tends to increase the number of subordinates" - so most probably this situation goes beyond the IT-world.

+The good idea is to start with 2-3 people able to produce some Proof-of-Concept solution.
+If you feel that team is already larger but Minimum-Value-Product is yet in unforeseeable future - most probably things already have diverted from the right way - take urgent actions immediately!

 <!--                <h2 class="section-heading">The Final Frontier</h2>
                 <a href="#!"><img class="img-fluid" src="assets/img/post-sample-image.jpg" alt="..." /></a> -->